chicodes/rova-transactionservice/README.md

 http://localhost:1837/swagger-ui.html#/

-### Important points to note

-* I added a create a user endpoint because a user needs to exist before a current account can be opened for such user.

-* Userid of the existing user is the customer ID and this is what you when you want to push a create bank account request.

-* When you create a new bank account and the initial credit is greater than zero, the bank account is created while the transaction is pushed to sqs.

-* The transaction service listens for incomming messages.
-Once message is queud it picks it and saves the transaction attaches the transaction to the user.

-* When you try to get details of a user user, the account  service sends a request to the transaction service, the transaction service responds with all the user transactions.

 ### Things I would have done better if I had more time

 1. I would have written more test cases and ensured I get a test coverage of a minimum of 80 percent